Bone (corsetry): Purpose, history and materials

-The mid 19th century brought more complex corsets (no longer called stays) and tighter lacing, which required more boning to create the desired shape.
+The mid-19th century brought more complex corsets (no longer called stays) and tighter lacing, which required more boning to create the desired shape.
 The modern split busk was popular, as it allowed corsets to easily open in the front.
 Steel and baleen (whalebone) were the dominant materials for boning and were occasionally used together.
-By the fourth quarter of the 19th century, baleen was growing increasingly more expensive and becoming more difficult to acquire.
+By the last quarter of the 19th century, baleen was growing increasingly more expensive and becoming more difficult to acquire.
 This encouraged experimentation into types of materials used for boning.
 Some of the most popular alternatives were cork strips, cording, watchspring steel, Coraline, and Featherbone.
 Coraline was manufactured from the straight, stiff fibers of the Mexican ixtle plant, bound together by two strands of thread wrapped in opposite directions.
 Featherbone was manufactured from the quills of feathers.
 The extremely rigid and elongated torso popular in the 1880s to early 1890s required extensive boning to support and enhance the steam-molded and starched corsets of the period.

-By the late 1890s, a lighter, shorter style of corset was becoming popular, which had simpler shapes and which used much less boning than the previous decade.
+By the late 1890s, a lighter, shorter style of corset was becoming popular, coming in simpler shapes and using much less boning than in the previous decade.
 This style of corset quickly evolved into the beautifully complex early Edwardian style corsets.
 These corsets from 1901–1908 relied heavily on the complex cut of the pattern to create and accentuate the shape.
 Boning was used wholly for the support of the shape created by the cut of the fabric.
 Bones were most commonly made of steel by this time, and were often placed in pairs within casings that did not follow the placement of the corset's seams.
-By the 1910s, the cut of corsets had become longer though less complex, and boning in corsets became merely a means to keep the corset's fabric taut.
-By the mid 1910s to 1930s, the emphasis was placed on comfort and the rigid steel boning was almost completely replaced by the more flexible spiral steel boning.
+By the 1910s, the cut of corsets had become longer, although less complex, and boning became merely a means to keep the corset's fabric taut.
+By the mid-1910s to 1930s, the emphasis was placed on comfort and the rigid steel boning was almost completely replaced by the more flexible spiral steel boning.

 Modern steel bones come in two basic varieties: "flat" steel boning (sometimes called just "enamel" or "rigid" boning) and "spiral" steel boning.
-Spiral boning is flattish but thicker than flat boning because of the tips required on the ends.
+Spiral boning is flattish but thicker than flat boning, because of the tips required on the ends.
 Flat boning bends in only one direction, while spiral steel boning bends easily in two directions.
-Spiral steel boning may thus be used on curved channels or where a more gentle support is acceptable.
+Spiral steel boning may thus be used in curved channels, or where a more gentle support is acceptable.
 Both varieties are rigid lengthwise.
-Modern corset makers differ greatly in the type and size of modern steel boning that they use.
+Modern corset makers differ greatly in the type and size of boning that they use.
 For those unable to procure steel boning, there are several alternative options, depending on the style of the corset desired.
-Cable ties (found in 36, 48 and 52 inch lengths) from a hardware store can be used in a pinch.
+Cable ties (found in 36, 48 and 52 inch lengths) from a hardware store have been used by costumers.